Imagine being lost in the woods without a compass; what survival skill advice will you follow?

 - Slowly put distance between you and the bear.
-Take out your bear spray from your holster, take off the safety tab, and be ready to use it if the bear charges.
+Take out your bear spray from your holster, remove the safety tab, and be ready to use it if the bear charges.

-- People playing dead in Yellowstone ended up with minor injuries, 75% of the time.
-On the other hand, individuals that fought back, 80% of the time, received severe injuries.
+- People playing dead in Yellowstone had minor injuries 75% of the time.
+On the other hand, individuals who fought back 80% of the time received severe injuries.
 It is best to “play dead.”

-Shark attacks, although rare, is still frightening.
+Shark attacks, although rare, are still frightening.
 What is the best defense in this situation?
-It is commonly suggested that you punch the shark on the nose to dissuade it from attacking you.
+Punching the shark on the nose is commonly suggested to dissuade it from attacking you.

-Expert Advice- The best way to stop a shark attack is to avoid the shark by swimming calmly away from them before they notice you.
+Expert Survival Skill Advice- The best way to stop a shark attack is to avoid the shark by swimming calmly away from it before it notices you.

-Knowing some facts about sharks and what attracts them goes a long way to avoid an encounter with a shark.
+Knowing some facts about sharks and what attracts them goes a long way to avoid encountering sharks.

 Before You Get in the Water

-Listed below are precautions to take before entering the water and tips for dealing with sharks’ encounters.
+Below are precautions before entering the water and tips for dealing with shark encounters.